 The Kruger's Training Academy Diploma can certify a technician to test preventers in maintenance situations ( such as irrigation or hydronic make up water ).
 To test on new construction and the annual tests on preventers that tie direct to the water purveyor, the appropriate third party exam is required.
 More info on how to register and prepare for the ABPA third party exams is listed on our Exam Prep page - with links to their schedules and free resources to help you study.

 Our 40-hour course is based on the USC (University of Southern California) textbook and course materials.
 We have submitted our course and received approval for our training with the major third party exam providers ( AWWA and ABPA ) and most other entities that may require proof of training.
 If you have a specific question about a specific area, feel free to reach out via phone or email and we can follow up to make sure the course is registered.
 Most, if not all, certification exams require formal training and / or experience in order to apply, which our 40-hour course is considered the prerequisite training for taking their exams.

 Backflow Preventer Assembly Testing in Idaho is regulated by the Division of Occupational and Professional Licenses - Board of Drinking Water and Wastewater Professionals.
-There are a few ways to qualify, but one way to do it is to hold an American Backflow Prevention Assocation ( ABPA ) certification - you just pick the ABPA License method of qulification on the application.
-Link to Idaho's applicatoin is below:
+There are two mian ways to qualify, you can either take a 32-hour CE course and then sit for the state exam, or you can take the ABPA exam ( choose license by ABPA option on the application ).
+Link to Idaho's application is below: